cbokor/solar-anomaly-detector/README.md

 ## Requirements

-A full requirements file is provided but the lightweight summary is:
+A full requirements file of the environment used during construction is provided but the lightweight summary is:

+- Python 3.11
+- PyTorch (>=2.0)
+- torchvision
+- numpy
+- matplotlib
+- opencv-python
+- sunpy
+- astropy
+- scipy
+- pandas
+- PyYAML
+- tqdm
+- tensorboard

 ## Acknowledgments